Stay in the know: join our mailing list

 Summer Leadership Academy on ABC News

-With the support of Students Demand Action, a program of Everytown for Gun Safety, each Summer Leadership Academy program will advance at least one proposal for further development and implementation.
+With the support of Students Demand Action, a program of Everytown for Gun Safety, each Summer Leadership Academy program will advance one proposal for further development and implementation.
 Other program participants have the opportunity to start a Students Demand Action group and work to implement their proposal with their group.

 The proposal writing process is central to our sustainability goals as a summer program, it represents our commitment to maintaining a robust community of organizers who are committed to gun violence prevention.
 During this phase, student participants work with program staff to ideate and most importantly better understand what evidence based gun violence prevention strategies would best serve their community.
 We hope that these proposals can serve as an organizing introduction for participants interested in starting or joining a Students Demand Action group as well.
 In the past students have proposed a wide range of creative ideas; a 5k gun sense run to a town hall with the mayor to continuing the summer program in their city the following year.

 2019 Proposal Winner: South Central Summer Leadership Academy